opencog/learn/scm/pair-agent/README.md

 ## Pair counting agent
-prototyping for a more agential approach.
+Prototyping for a more agential approach.

+Some prototype sketches and notes.
 Nothing works here yet.